njankowski/dftools/README.markdown

 ### Convert an Animated Sprite

-The following command will convert a single WAX "PHASE1.WAX" into multiple images, and place those PNGs into the same directory.
+For example, the following command will convert a single WAX "PHASE1.WAX" into multiple images, and place those PNGs into the same directory.

 `python waxtool.py "sprites/PHASE1.WAX"`